MicrosoftDocs/nav-content/dynamics-nav-app/ui-personalization-locked.md

 ms.author: jswymer
 ms.prod: "dynamics-nav-2018"
 ---
-# Why is the page is locked from personalizing?
+# Why is the Page is Locked from Personalizing?
 If there is a lock icon in the **Personalizing** banner when you open a page (as shown), this means that you are currently prevented from making any more personalization changes to the page in the [!INCLUDE[nav_web](includes/nav_web_md.md)].

 ![Personalize Lock](media/personalization-locked.png "Personalize lock")